iwamatsu/debian-lts-changelog-tool/README.md

 # How to use

-1. Get the latest ELTS package information and package changelog.
+1. Get the latest ELTS all package information and package changelog.

 When run, it will download the Sources.gz for the ELTS.
 Next, it downloads the changelog files for the packages managed in the